DS-567/AMD-AOHW25_620/Data_Collection/README.md

 These stages for building the data collection design must be performed in the following order:

-Firstly download the repo ZIP file (if not already done so).
+Firstly download the repo ZIP file (if not already done so) and unzip.

  ## 1. Serial Terminal Setup 📺